dotnet/docfx/docs/designs/conceptual-versioning.md

 #### 5.4 Redirection

-For redirection file, the output file also contains `monikers` information, which will be used by DHS to do fallback.
+For redirection file, the output file also contains `monikers` information.

 #### 6. Dependencies

 1. Support publishing with overlapping monikerRange in DHS.
-2. API to generate moniker definition file.
+2. API to get moniker definition file.

 #### 7. Open questions